Luca-Salgo/q4/README.md

 5/1/24: I HATE UNITY AND EVERYTHING ABOUT IT.
 Me and Harrison tried to figure out how to share our project but weren't able to figure it out.

 5/2/24: We tried everything but weren't able to figure out how to share the project with each other.

+5/6/24: I was out sick.
+Did not do anything.

+5/7/24: Me and Harrison decided to not work together on our Unity project.
+I decided to change languages to C# because it is close to c++            and easier to use in unity.